 - What does Goshen College do before home sporting events?

-An instrumental version of “America the Beautiful” is played before athletic events, followed by a prayer.
+An instrumental version of “America the Beautiful” is played, followed by a prayer, before select athletic events.

 - Did Goshen College “ban” the National Anthem?